jkunimune/Map-Projections/README.md

 <img src="output/AuthaGraph indicatrices.png" alt="AuthaGraph imitation with Tissot's indicatrices of distortion" width="300px"/>
 <img src="output/Better Guyou.jpg" alt="Guyou physical map" width="300px"/>

+For some examples, check out the `output` folder (all were created with this program but some also involved postprocessing in paint.net).
+For more information, see [jkunimune.github.io/Map-Projections](https://jkunimune.github.io/Map-Projections).

 ## Running the programs

 There are three main programs here: